Nosliw Rodríguez

 Nosliw Rodríguez Franco (26 October 1988) is a Venezuelan politician.
 Nosliw was deputy of the National Assembly for Cojedes.
 She is currently a member of the 2017 Constituent National Assembly.

 Career

 She graduated in civil engineering in the University of Carabobo.
 She is a militant of the United Socialist Party of Venezuela (PSUV in Spanish), from the ranks of the Youth of the United Socialist Party of Venezuela (JPSUV), starting her tasks in the municipal political team of Lima Blanco, to later be promoted to the political state team in Cojedes.
 Being already inside of the PSUV, she assumes the leadership of the situational room in the Lima Blanco municipality, as well as the organization area of the Chávez party in the Cojedes state.
-She is currently the state secretary of the Youth of the United Socialist Party of Venezuela, coordinator of the bases of misions of her circuit and was coordinator of the Corporation of Intermediate Industries of Venezuela (CORPIVENSA).
+She is currently the state secretary of the Youth of the United Socialist Party of Venezuela, coordinator of the bases of missions of her circuit and was coordinator of the Corporation of Intermediate Industries of Venezuela (CORPIVENSA).